wasp-lang/wasp/README.md

 # Get started

-You can't try out Wasp yet because we are still doing closed development, check [Project status](#project-status) for more info.

-In the meantine, if you are interested/excited about Wasp, **support us by giving us a star :star: and/or [subscribe](https://wasp-lang.dev#signup) to our email list :mailbox:**!
-Check [Contributing](#contributing) for more information.
+In `waspc` directory is Wasp compiler which you can run and build if you want, however it is still under heavy development and will not give great experience of trying out Wasp: check [Project status](#project-status) for more info.

+If you want to be notified when we release the version which will be nice and easy to try, either watch the repo or subscribe to our [email list](https://wasp-lang.dev#signup).

+If you want to get involved more or just chat with us, check [Contributing](#contributing)!

 # This repository

-This is the main repo of the Wasp universe, containing core code (not yet at the moment, but `waspc` (Wasp compiler) code is coming soon) and the supporting materials.
+This is the main repo of the Wasp universe, containing core code (mostly `waspc` - Wasp compiler) and the supporting materials.

 # Documentation

-While we do plan to publish detailed documentation, we don't have anything worth publishing yet due to how fast everything is changing in this early stage of Wasp development.
+We don't have proper documentation yet due to how fast everything is changing in this early stage of Wasp development.

-In the meantime, the best way to learn more is by taking a look at our [TodoApp example](examples/todoApp).
+In the meantime, the best way to learn more is by taking a look at our [TodoApp example](examples/todoApp), or you can ask us questions directly!

 # Project status

-We are still early and are doing closed development iterations with our early adopters.
+We are still very early (pre-alpha).
 Specifically, we are developing `waspc` (Wasp compiler) and also designing language as we go.

 Currently, `waspc` is in a state where the main parts are there (code analysis and generation) and we are successfully generating code as can be seen at [TodoApp example](examples/todoApp).